AndieWill510/tinydoor/Options/036-the-after-action-report.md

 Not to prosecute yourself.
 To learn the terrain.

-An after-action report is not a confession.
+An after-action repair is not a confession.
 It is a map.

 ## Pressure